ulyssa/iamb.chat/src/layout/windows.md

   screen width
 - `^WL` will move the current window to the right side of the screen, and use the full screen height

+Sometimes, you may find yourself wanting to make a window occupy the whole screen without closing any of the other windows.
+You can:

+- Use `^Wz` to zoom in and out of a window without changing your current layout
+- Use `^WT` to extract the window into its own [tab](./tabs.md)

 ## Closing Windows